wangqingylw/CKQPodStudy/README.md

 ## Installation

 CKQPodStudy is not available through [CocoaPods](https://cocoapods.org).
-To install it, you need add below to the head of Podfile
+To install it, you need add below to the head of Podfile:

 ```ruby
 source "https://github.com/wangqingylw/ckqspec.git"
 ```

-and add the following line to your Podfile:
+then add the following line to your Podfile:

 ```ruby
 pod 'CKQPodStudy'